area17/twill/docs/content/1_docs/7_media-library/02_image-rendering-service.md

 public function getTransparentFallbackUrl();
 ```

-$crop_params will be an array with the following keys: crop_x, crop_y, crop_w and crop_y.
+$crop_params will be an array with the following keys: crop_x, crop_y, crop_w and crop_h.
 If the service you are implementing doesn't support focal point cropping, you can call the getUrlWithCrop from your implementation.